umich-hist-399/campus-histories/essays/um-expansion-east.md

 The first map of the new century (1904) shows even more development eastward.

- {% include figure.html class="img-right" src="/images/1904-map.jpg" %}
+ {% include figure.html class="img-center-full" src="/images/1904-map.jpg" %}

 Notable additions include a number of medical buildings to the northeast (23 on map)—a homeopathic hospital, Palmer Ward & Nurses Residence, an Allopathy Hospital, an Ophthalmology & Otology facility and a Psychopathic Ward—the University ‘Detroit Observatory’ (1854) and its adjacent student observatory and residence (24 on map), the Waterman Gymnasium (1894) (10 on map) which was used for a variety of student activities such as exercise classes, class registration, a dance hall, a space for fundraising banquets and a space for barrack-like training for WWI soldiers (‘The Detroit Observatory’; Crawford, 1976; ‘Waterman Gymnasiums’).

 {% include figure.html class="img-center" src="/images/detroit-observatory.jpg" %}

-{% include figure.html class="img-right" src="/images/waterman1.jpg" %}
+{% include figure.html class="img-center" src="/images/waterman1.jpg" %}

-{% include figure.html class="img-right" src="/images/waterman2.jpg" %}
+{% include figure.html class="img-center" src="/images/waterman2.jpg" %}

-{% include figure.html class="img-right" src="/images/waterman3.jpg" %}
+{% include figure.html class="img-center" src="/images/waterman3.jpg" %}

 From top: Sketch of Detroit Observatory plan; exterior of Waterman Gymnasium (top); female students participate in exercise classes (middle); a ‘J-Hop’ dance participants pose in the Block M formation (bottom)